dotnet/EntityFramework.Docs/entity-framework/core/get-started/netcore/new-db-sqlite.md

 Once you have a model, you can use [migrations](https://docs.microsoft.com/aspnet/core/data/ef-mvc/migrations#introduction-to-migrations) to create a database.

-* Run `dotnet ef migrations add MyFirstMigration` to scaffold a migration and create the initial set of tables for the model.
+* Run `dotnet ef migrations add InitialCreate` to scaffold a migration and create the initial set of tables for the model.
 * Run `dotnet ef database update` to apply the new migration to the database.
 This command creates the database before applying migrations.

 Notes: